 The Resort Municipality of Whistler is currently studying a potential new well supply source located along the Valley Trail (between Rainbow Park and Lorimer Road).
 Read more.

 Cheakamus Community Forest

-Situated on more than 30,000 hectares surrounding Whistler, the Cheakamus Community Forest was established in April of 2009, when the Lil’wat and Squamish First Nations and the Resort Municipality of Whistler (RMOW) jointly signed a 25-year tenure with the provincial Ministry of Forests and Range.
-Together, these three equal partners oversee the management and operation of the forest under the auspices of the Cheakamus Community Forest Society, an independent not-for-profit organization.
+The Cheakamus Community Forest encompasses more than 30,000 hectares of land surrounding Whistler.
+It was established in April 2009 when the Lil’wat and Squamish First Nations and the Resort Municipality of Whistler (RMOW) jointly signed a 25-year tenure with the B.C.
+Ministry of Forests and Range.
+These three equal partners oversee the management and operation of the forest under the auspices of the Cheakamus Community Forest Society, an independent not-for-profit organization.

-The CCF is a partnership between the RMOW, Lil’wat Nation and Squamish Nation that places forest harvesting decisions in local hands.
-The CCF actively works with local stakeholders to develop forest harvesting and management plans that benefit the larger community, such as protecting viewsheds, cultural assets, important habitats, and combining logging activities with trail building.
+Community forests are different from other tenures because they are managed by the community, for the benefit of the community.
+The Cheakamus Community Forest actively works with local stakeholders to develop forest harvesting and management plans that benefit the larger community, such as protecting viewsheds, cultural assets, important habitats, and combining logging activities with trail building.

 Whistler Forest History

 The Whistler area has a long history in forestry, and the Cheakamus Community Forest is the latest development in forest management.

 Learn more about Whistler’s forest history prior to the Cheakamus Community Forest by watching the Whistler Forest History Video.
 The video was created by local foresters and long-time residents Don MacLaurin, John Hammons and Peter Ackhurst with funding from the Community Foundation of Whistler and support from the Whistler Museum and Archives Society.